KDE/kxmlgui/README.md

 ## Kiosk

 KXMLGui makes use of the Kiosk authorization functionality of KConfig (see the KAuthorized namespace in that framework).
-Notably, KAction instances added to a KActionCollection are disabled if KAuthorized::authorizeKAction() reports that they are not authorized.
+Notably, QAction instances added to a KActionCollection are disabled if KAuthorized::authorizeAction() reports that they are not authorized.
 The items on the standard help menu (KHelpMenu) can likewise be disabled based on Kiosk settings, and toolbar editing can be restricted.